Albert of Saxe-Coburg and Gotha, Prince Consort

 Albert and Victoria had nine children:

 Victoria and Albert’s children and grandchildren married into other European royal families giving Victoria the unofficial title of “Grandmother of Europe.”
 Their grandchildren sat upon the thrones of Germany/Prussia, Greece, Norway, Romania, Russia, Spain, and the United Kingdom as monarchs or consorts.
-Through these marriages, Victoria and Albert’s daughters and granddaughters transmitted the genetic disease hemophilia into other royal families.
+Through these marriages, Victoria and Albert’s daughters and granddaughters transmitted the genetic disease hemophilia to other royal families.
 Victoria and Albert’s descendants currently sit upon the thrones of Denmark, Norway, Spain, Sweden, and the United Kingdom.

 Victoria and Albert and their nine children in 1857; Credit – Wikipedia

 Victoria and Albert, whose primary residences were Buckingham Palace and Windsor Castle, felt they needed residences of their very own.
-Albert’s architectural talents are evident in the seaside Italian style palace Osborne House on the Isle of Wight and in Balmoral, a castle in the Scottish highlands.
+Albert’s architectural talents are evident in the seaside Italian-style palace Osborne House on the Isle of Wight and in Balmoral, a castle in the Scottish highlands.
 Osborne and Balmoral became their favorite homes.
 Following Victoria’s death, Osborne was given to the state and served as a Royal Navy training college from 1903-1921.
 Today it is open to the public as a home of Queen Victoria and Prince Albert.
 Balmoral Castle remains the private property of the monarch and is used by the British Royal Family for their summer holidays.

 Balmoral Castle; Credit – By Stuart Yeates from Oxford, UK – Flickr, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=728182

 Albert’s interest in applying science and art to the manufacturing industry led to the Great Exhibition of 1851.
-Prince Albert, along with Sir Henry Cole, a civil servant and an inventor, organized the exhibition.
+Prince Albert and Sir Henry Cole, a civil servant and an inventor, organized the exhibition.
 In the wake of the Industrial Revolution, the exhibition allowed countries to show their modern and technological achievements.
 Queen Victoria opened the exhibition in a specially designed glass building known as the Crystal Palace on May 1, 1851.
 It was a huge success and a surplus of £180,000 was used to purchase land in South Kensington, London on which was established educational and cultural institutions, including what would later be the Victoria and Albert Museum.

 NPG D16397; The Great Industrial Exhibition of 1851.
 Plate 2.
 The Foreign Nave by Joseph Nash